– by Fred Schlomka – 6/11/2024

 It’s a challenging journey.
 Arriving back in Israel/Palestine after some time abroad is always a shift of gears.
 My route from Shetland took me to Minnesota for a family event, then a 600-mile cycle ride to Saint Louis via Nebraska and Kansas, exploring the back roads of America.
 There’s nothing quite like a bit of a cycle ride to clear the head.

 I arrive in Jaffa a little refreshed by the conversation, hope even, that my first conversation with an Israeli points the way to a better future.
-My daughter awaits, needing her dad, still traumatized by the recent machine-gun attack on nearby Jerusalem Boulevard, when her client, a new mother, was killed.
+My daughter awaits, needing her dad, still traumatized by the recent machine-gun attack on nearby Jerusalem Boulevard, when one of her clients, a new mother, was killed.
 I had cut my visit short with my son’s family in St. Louis to be with her.
 We spend Yom Kippur together, Tel Aviv style, on the beach with my daughter’s friends, within the bubble oasis of Tel Aviv – just 70 kilometers south are the killing fields of Gaza, and a couple of hour’s drive to the north where missiles fall daily.
 It is a little surreal to bask in the sun of the Mediterranean amid the collective trauma and the daily pain of most of the population, Israeli and Palestinian.

 I visit Yosef who is sub-leasing my house in Ajame.
 He is Druze, a gun-toting IDF veteran and a staunch supporter of Netanyahu.
 As we drink coffee the conversation drifts to ‘the situation’.
 “This country has always been at war and always will be”, he states, parroting a common misconception among those who do not study history.
 I point out that during the Ottoman centuries there was little friction or war between the various religious and ethnic groups.
 He is dismissive, yet acknowledges that the Druze have survived by giving their loyalty to whatever sovereignty happens to rule their land, whether Lebanon, Syria or in his case, Israel.
 He even admires Ben Gvir, the authoritarian leader of the hard-right and messianic Jews.
 A dangerous man I venture but Yosef assures me that Bibi needs Ben Gvir at his right hand in order to impose order and strength, and defeat the enemy.